-The Cigna Dental HMO costs less than the MetLife PDP.
-However, if you elect the Cigna Dental HMO coverage, you must use a Cigna Dental HMO provider (whom you select or who is selected for you) to receive a benefit under the Dental Plan, except in very limited circumstances.
-See "Cigna Dental HMO" beginning on page 211.
+The MetLife PDP costs you more per paycheck than the Cigna Dental HMO.
+However, the MetLife PDP gives you the flexibility to see any dentist you choose.
+When you visit an in-network dentist, you will pay a discounted fee.
+While the Cigna Dental HMO costs less than the MetLife PDP, you must use a Cigna Dental HMO provider (whom you select or who is selected for you) to receive a benefit under the Dental Plan, except in very limited circumstances.
+See "MetLife Preferred Dental Provider (PDP)" on page 6 and "Cigna Dental HMO" beginning on page 179 for more information and plan details.

-Consider a spending account or Health Savings Account (HSA)
+Consider a Spending Account or Health Savings Account (HSA)

 The Health Care Spending Account (HCSA) and the Limited Purpose Health Care Spending Account (LPSA) can save you money on your out-of-pocket dental expenses.
-Because you forfeit any money remaining in the spending account that you do not use by year-end, estimate conservatively.
+Because you forfeit any money remaining in the spending account that you do not use by year end, estimate conservatively.

-For details, see the information on the "HCSA" and the "LPSA" in the Citigroup Spending Account Plan section.
+For details, see the information on the "HCSA" and the "LPSA" in the Citigroup Spending Accounts section.